richardg867/WaybackProxy/README.md

 # WaybackProxy

-WaybackProxy is a HTTP proxy that sends all requests through the [Internet Archive Wayback Machine](http://web.archive.org) and [OoCities](http://www.oocities.org), returning the original antique-browser-friendly markup.
+WaybackProxy is a HTTP proxy that sends all requests through the [Internet Archive Wayback Machine](http://web.archive.org) and [OoCities](http://www.oocities.org), returning the original retro-browser-friendly markup.

 ![1999 Google viewed on Internet Explorer 4.0 on Windows 95](http://i.imgur.com/tXsLc6O.png)